Poikilos/EnlivenMinetest/README.md

 ## Changes
+* (2017-02-16) list players by distance feature added
+* (2017-02-16) Fixed some long-standing syntax and logic errors in get_pos, and missing colons in switch_player_file_contents
 * (2016-03-22) Detect exceptions in mintestmapper (such as database locked) and do NOT mark the chunk as is_empty
 * optionally hide player location
 * (2016-03-22) Make a method (in chunkymap.php) to echo the map as an html5 canvas